Kundwana: East India Company rule

 After decline of the Sikh Empire, the present-day Gujrat District went under the control of Bengal Presidency with capital at Calcutta.

 British Raj

 The British Raj adopted the administrative unit Zail introduced by the Sikh Empire.

 Pakistan

-In Pakistan, Kunduana offshoot is found in Gujrat, Gujranwala, Lahore, Faisalabad, Chakwal, Sialkot, Sahiwal, Sargodha, Hafizabad, Narowal, Bahawalpur, Multan, Bahawalnagar and Sheikhupura districts of Punjab.
+In Pakistan, Kunduana are found in Gujrat, Gujranwala, Lahore, Faisalabad, Chakwal, Sialkot, Sahiwal, Sargodha, Hafizabad, Narowal, Bahawalpur, Multan, Bahawalnagar and Sheikhupura districts of Punjab.

 India

 In India, Kunduanas reside mainly in the Punjab and the Indian-administered Kashmir.
-In Punjab, five villages have only Kunduanas.
 In Kashmir, they are found in the tehsil of Srinagar.

 Religion

 The majority of Kunduanas are Muslim.
 The Muslim population of Kunduanas live predominantly in Pakistan.